Merchant (Resident Evil): Appearances

 The Merchant was first introduced in the 2005 video game, Resident Evil 4 as one of the few non-hostile characters protagonist Leon encounters.
 First appearing at a window, the Merchant speaks in a pseudo-Australian accent and encourages Leon to follow him behind the building where Leon will find him standing near a flaming sconce.
 Once approached, the Merchant opens one side of his coat to reveal a vast assortment of ammunition and firearms, encouraging Leon to purchase from him with phrases such as "What're ya buyin'?"
 Afterwards the Merchant will re-appear at various points throughout the game, the locations marked by similar sconces.
 He sells weapons and items and purchases valuable antiques and gems that Leon discovers for pesetas.
 He also rewards Leon prizes for good marksmanship using his shooting range as well as shooting blue medallions scattered throughout the game's levels.
 The Merchant instantly dies if harmed in any way, but will still appear at any of his other locations in the game.

 When Resident Evil 4 was remade in 2023 the character returned, but with some changes.
 He now cannot be harmed or killed, and any attempts by the player to aim at him will cause Leon to lower his gun.
 The Merchant now also provides quests for Leon to do.
 Additional characterization was provided, with the medallions now described as religious charms hung up by game's villains that the Merchant wishes to destroy, and he has an array of new dialogue.
 However, some instances, such as the Merchant becoming impatient if his shop is browsed for too long proved divisive to fans, and resulted in a mod called "Patient Merchant" to remove the extra lines.
+In the remake, the Merchant has been described as having a Cockney accent.

 Outside of Resident Evil 4, the Merchant also appears in GungHo Online Entertainment's mobile game TEPPEN, a card-based battling game featuring various Capcom franchise characters.
 In this title he acts as an in-game vendor, the weapons and ammo in his coat replaced with compact discs.
 In printed trading card media, he appears in the Bandai produced game Resident Evil: The Deck Building Game.
 The 2020 video game Resident Evil: Resistance includes a "spray" cosmetic item players can apply walls featuring the game's raccoon mascot cosplaying as the Merchant.
 In Resident Evil Village, the Duke, a character that serves a similar function as the Merchant within the game, will sometimes say one of the character's introduction lines complete with a faux accent, and then laughingly mention it was something "an old friend of mine used to say".
 In 2025, he also appears in a mobile game Resident Evil Survival Unit.